Blaine Robison, M.A.

 There were no attorneys.
 Instead, the accusing witness stated the offense in the presence of the accused and the accused could call witnesses on his own behalf.
 The court questioned the accused, the accusers and the defense witnesses.
 According to the Torah facts in a legal proceeding were established by the testimony of two or three witnesses (Deut 17:6; 19:15).
 Decisions were made by majority vote, except that imposition of the death penalty required a minimum majority vote of two (San.
 4:1).

-2. In a guilty verdict the Council cannot act the same day to carry out punishment.
+In a guilty verdict the Council could not act the same day to carry out punishment.

 "If they find him not guilty, he is discharged, if not, it [the trial] is adjourned till the following day, Whilst they [the judges] go about in pairs, practice moderation in food, drink no wine the whole day, and discuss the case throughout the night.
 Early next morning they reassemble in court.
 (Sanh.
 5:1)